Breaking Your Lease Early: How to Avoid Lease Break Fees

-The cost of breaking a lease early depends on the state or territory of the property, type of lease, and how long you might have left on your tenancy.
+The cost of breaking a lease early depends on the state or territory of the property, the type of lease, and how long you might have left on your tenancy.

-Re-letting and advertising fees: The costs associated with putting the rental property back on the market.
+Re-letting and Advertising Fees: The costs associated with putting the rental property back on the market.

-If you need to pay lost rent, re-letting, and advertising fees, make sure to get written agreements on the amount you will need to pay, and keep record of the advertisements your landlord puts up.
+If you need to pay lost rent, re-letting, and advertising fees, make sure to get written agreements on the amount you will need to pay and keep a record of the advertisements your landlord puts up.

-Breaking a lease in NSW
+Breaking a Lease NSW

 If you’re breaking a lease in New South Wales, the type of lease you signed and when it was signed will affect what you might need to pay if you terminate your lease early.

-For agreements of three years or less
+Agreements of three years or less

 |Mandatory break fees may apply and vary based on the stage of the agreement:

-|The tenant and agent/landlord may negotiate on an agreed upon amount of compensation.
+|Agreements of more than three years||The tenant and agent/landlord may negotiate on an agreed upon amount of compensation.
 If no agreement can be made, a landlord may seek compensation by applying to the NSW tribunal.|

-|If the break fee clause is included in the tenancy agreement:
+|Optional break fee included in the agreement||If the break fee clause is included in the tenancy agreement:

-|If the break fee clause is not included in the tenancy agreement: The tenant and agent/landlord may negotiate on an agreed upon amount of compensation.
+|Optional break fee not included in the agreement||If the break fee clause is not included in the tenancy agreement: The tenant and agent/landlord may negotiate on an agreed upon amount of compensation.
 If no agreement can be made, a landlord may seek compensation by applying to the NSW tribunal.|

-Breaking a lease in ACT
+Breaking a Lease ACT